|

 Michael understood that Victoria felt neglected.

-Victoria sat at home every day and many a night twiddling
+Victoria sat at home twiddling

 her fingers.
 Well aware that Victoria felt